DIANSLEE/YOLOv9s-Multi/README.md

 Or Google Drive: https://drive.google.com/drive/folders/1a3eRdFsPp-1PQB6WrNO6_lbgPUYTWyGq?usp=drive_link
 If the link is not work please contact to the author: 1837235434@qq.com
 # Installation
-This paper code is based on Ultralytics YOLO.
+This paper code is based on Ultralytics YOLO, readers should using the [official installation](https://docs.ultralytics.com/quickstart/).
 The environment for YOLOv9s-Multi in a Python>=3.10 environment with PyTorch>=2.0.1:
 ```bash
 pip install ultralytics